 - Heavy Duty Zipper With Cover To Prevent Chewing

-To learn more about orthopedic pet bedding, visit the Bully Beds website below.
+To learn more about orthopedic pet bedding, visit our listing on dog bedding brands.

 We do not endorse or promote any products or companies.
 You should always consult your vet to determine what is most appropriate for your senior pet.